PoliGraph: Automated Privacy Policy Analysis using Knowledge Graphs (Journal Version): Conclusion

-This work is supported by NSF award 1956393 and a gift from the Noyce Initiative.
-We would like to thank our shepherd and reviewers from USENIX Security 2023 for their feedback, which helped to significantly improve the paper.
+\begin{acks} This work was supported by the National Science Foundation (Awards 1956393 and 1900654) and a gift from the UC Noyce Initiative.
+We would also like to thank Hamza Harkous for discussions on LLMs and privacy policy analysis. \end{acks}